pieaerts/pieaerts/_destinations/italy.md

 ---

-### The pursuit of elegance

-Life in Italy is life how it’s meant to be lived.
-The way art and daily life interact effortlessly, is mind blowing every time again.
-In the end of the day, rich or poor, old or young, all comes down to taste, beauty, style and flair.
-It's a place that brings together things that matter in life.
+Life how it’s meant to be lived.
+Bringing things together that matter in life.
 Family, food, tradition, art, passion, architecture, well-being and history.
 Each region in its own unique way.
 Such a rich place in every sense of the word.
-A pursuit of elegance.&nbsp;
+A pursuit of elegance.